In this section

 You may receive additional instructions from your child's physicians and the hospital staff.

-Long-term outlook after TGA Heart surgical repair
+Long-term outlook and prognosis after TGA heart surgical repair

 Many infants who undergo TGA surgical repair will grow and develop normally.
 However, after TGA repair, your infant will need to be followed periodically by a pediatric cardiologist who will make assessments to check for any heart-related problems, which can include the following: